The content in this guide is currently being revised to align with the new user interface. Some text and images may be outdated.

 When you send an email from Accelo, it's sent on behalf of you and your email address.
-That's different from how your emails are sent normally from your phone or email account, because Accelo's doing the sending instead of your actual email provider.
-That's an important distinction because while the email itself looks and behaves normally to your clients, organizations which enforce a high level of email security (known as DMARC) can mistakenly mark these emails as spam!
-To prevent this from occurring, you'll need to authorize Accelo to send emails on your behalf.
+That's different from how your emails are sent normally from your phone or email account, because Accelo's doing the sending instead of your email provider.
+This allows Accelo to offer helpful tools like Email Event Tracking.
+The distinction between these senders is important because while the emails you send from Accelo will look and behave normally for your clients, organizations which enforce a high level of email security (known as DMARC) can mistakenly mark these emails as spam!
+To prevent this from occurring, you'll need to authorize Accelo to send these emails on your behalf.

 DMARC security consists of two major authentication methods:

 SPF is an email authentication method designed to detect forged emails which are claiming to have been sent by you.
 It allows the recipients of your emails to confirm that an email was actually sent by you by checking whether you've authorized the server that sent it.

 To add SPF authentication to your Accelo account, you'll need to add a record to your domain's DNS records for SPF.
 This record will identify Accelo as an authorized sender of your email.

 If you don't have an SPF record already, then you'll need to create one.
 The new SPF record should look like this:

 If you already have an SPF record, then you'll just need to add Accelo to it.
 Here's what you'll be adding:

 DKIM is an email authentication method designed to detect forged emails which are claiming to have been sent by you.
 It does this by including a digital signature, linked to your domain, in every outgoing email.
 When your client receives your email, their server can compare the email's digital signature to what you've published in your domain's DNS records to confirm that they match.